TommasoBag99/QMC/README.md

 Before you can compile and execute the Quantum Monte Carlo simulations, ensure that you have downloaded the project folder to your local machine.
-You can download the entire repository by clicking on this link:
+You can download the entire repository by clicking [here](https://github.com/TommasoBag99/QMC.git).
-Follow these steps to
-compile and run the simulations:
+Follow these steps to compile and run the simulations:

 1. **Navigate to the Project Directory:**
    Open your terminal and change to the directory containing the project files.